Choosing a Font for Memorial Plaques & House Plaques

 Get to Know Our Font Options

-As you choose a font for your plaque, you want it to reflect your home’s era and style.
-Our font selection includes classic serifs and more stylized fonts to appeal to all different houses.
+As you choose a font for your plaque, you want it to reflect your desired era and style.
+Our font selection includes classic serifs and more stylized fonts to appeal to everyone.
 Take a look at our full list:

 - Benguiat: This serif has a slight bend to it, giving it a more modern flair.
 Use this font for mid-century homes.